SyntraxTech/LTAcore/README.md

 # LTAcore
-LTAcore is a high-performance operating system and software kernel, feature-rich piece of software developed by Pingunix.
+LTAcore is a high-performance operating system and software kernel, feature-rich piece of software developed by Syntrax.
 Designed to power operating systems and advanced software, it delivers exceptional stability, scalability, and flexibility.
 Built with a focus on reliability and modern architecture, LTAcore offers a robust foundation for everything from lightweight embedded systems to full-scale desktop and server environments.

 Key highlights: